Why We Need to Talk to Kids About Race... By Amanda Hayes

 Would it be the same if a child asked why some people have blonde hair?
 You could easily

 talk about DNA and dominant and recessive genes without hesitation.
 But when it has anything to do with race or racial differences, parents clam up.

 There is a big problem with white parents not talking about race with their kids.
 Many think if they aren’t outwardly racist and don’t say or do things that would paint other races in a negative light, it should be enough.

 Kids learn racism from imitation, from the way we talk and act toward others, right?
 Many people have mistakenly decided to adopt a stance of color-blindness as a way to combat racism.
-Hey, if we just pretend like we are all equal and the same,
+If we just pretend like we are all equal,

 are at a distinct disadvantage in many aspects of “life, liberty and the pursuit of happiness.”

 If you think that color-blindness or avoidance of race will instill tolerance in your kids, consider this: Kids stick with their own ethnicity and develop racial biases even without words or actions from their parents.
 In one study, 3

 year-olds were given a stack of cards with people on them, and asked to sort them into two piles, however they wish.
 68% of the kids used race to split the pile, without any prompting whatsoever.
 They had already learned them as two dichotomies

 and sorted them accordingly.
 In another study, most showed racial preferences at as young as 30 months.
 So while you may think that calling attention to different skin colors will make them notice it more, the truth is that they notice it no

 matter what, and it’s our job to supplement that noticing with knowledge and empathy.